 The Sell-Off in 1999

 One of the most amazing part of this story of Google is the fact that Larry and Sergey actually wanted to sell Google for $1 million in 1999.
-Both the founders of Google wanted to be academicians and not entrepreneurs or businessmen.
+Both the Google company founders wanted to be academicians and not entrepreneurs or businessmen.
 To focus on their studies, they were planning to sell Google Inc for $1 million.

 Google in 1999